JAlcocerT/JAlcocerT/content/blog/r_retirementfacts.md

 **No information exposed on this post/app can be taken as financial recommendations**
 {{< /callout >}}

-These are just my notes on how R/Python can be used to create a calculator app.
+These are just my notes on how R/Python can be used to create a simple calculator app.

-## The Logic - How Does it Work?
+## The Logic

+How Does it Work?

 As I said, I wanted to **keep it simple**.